Mehrozkhan/Canny_edge_detection_opencl/README.md

       Expand "CannyEdgeDetection Project"
       Configure the "CannyEdgeDetection (executable)" as a startup item.
 ### Execution
-  1. Execution is started by clicking "DisparityMap.exe" play button.
+  1. Execution is started by clicking "CannyEdgeDetection.exe" play button.
   2. For each of these [steps](https://github.com/Mehrozkhan/Canny_edge_detection_opencl/blob/mehroz/README.md#steps-in-canny_edge_detection), a CPU and GPU output image will be generated and saved in out/build/x64-Debug.

 ### Executing different example
 1. Different sample examples are placed in the images directory (src/InputImages).
-2. To run differnt example set we have to change the image name in the CannyEdgeDetection.cpp source file(Provide the complete path for images).
+2. To run different example set we have to change the image name in the CannyEdgeDetection.cpp source file(Provide the complete path for images).
       - https://github.com/Mehrozkhan/Canny_edge_detection_opencl/blob/e03c6eaf914d0a8ef5ae45ec18fad20cd608fe6c/src/CannyEdgeDetection.cpp#L211
 3. Rebuid the project and execute.